 Heidi Heikenfeld: Socially responsible investing is something that’s fundamentally important to me, and one of the ways that we’re changing lives in emerging markets (EM).
 I run a small- and mid-cap emerging market strategy, and I try to do it in a socially responsible way.
 When I think about environmental, social, and governance factors that make up the ESG acronym, the governance component is easy, because it’s what portfolio managers are responsible for doing every day as part of the research process.

-On the environmental side, I recognise its importance, but I’ve struggled to find ways to generate returns for investors – which is my priority – and also help the environment.
+On the environmental side, I recognize its importance, but I’ve struggled to find ways to generate returns for investors – which is my priority – and also help the environment.
 Where I’ve landed on this issue is that I try to do no harm.
 One way I do that is by avoiding commodities.
 Within emerging markets, that’s something that has return implications because there are times when EM performance is driven by commodity price increases.
 That means I have to work harder to generate returns outside of commodities, but I believe it’s the right thing to do.

 There are areas, however, where you can invest in companies that are very profitable and making a positive social difference.
 In healthcare, for example, there are companies that are improving access to medical care for local populations by creating cheaper replicas of therapies that treat diseases like breast cancer.
 For some women in these markets, this is the first time they’ve had access to cutting-edge therapies that treat life-threatening diseases.